 By Future FamDoc (own work), via Wikimedia Commons

-Each can range from the size of a pinhead to 1-3 cm across.
-Their colour can be light, dark, pink, red, the same colour as your skin, or a combination of these.
+Each actinic keratosis can range from the size of a pinhead to 1-3 cm across.
+Their colour can be light, dark, pink, red, the same colour as the underlying skin, or a combination of these.
 The top of each one may have a yellow-white, scaly crust.
 Redness may develop in the surrounding skin.
-The picture shows actinic keratoses on a forehead.
+The pictures show actinic keratoses on a forehead.